What you’ll be doing

 Our staff are our greatest asset and our benefits reflect this.
 In addition to 28 days annual leave days per year + bank holidays, we have an extensive list of benefits that include: a wide-ranging training library, development programmes including mentoring, Cycle to Work vouchers, Private Medical Insurance, eye care vouchers, up to 70% off book purchases, a charity book shelf, 2 community days per year, many employee networks to join, summer hours (finishing at 1pm on Fridays during the summer months!), season ticket loans, rent deposit loans, generous pension schemes and much more!

-The role will be based at our London office, Carmelite House, or Didcot office with a blend of in-office (3 days) and homeworking (2 days) per week.
+The role will be based at our London or Sheffield office, with a blend of in-office (3 days) and homeworking (2 days) per week.

 Who we are and what we do